 Senior housing includes one studio, one and two bedroom apartments and accessible one bedroom units.
 A single bedroom unit contains approximately 550 square feet of living space.
 Floor Plans are available upon request.

-The Public Housing program operates according to the Public Housing Admissions and Continued Occupancy Plan effective 10/1/16 written by Lake County Housing Authority and approved by HUD.
+The Public Housing program operates according to the Admissions and Continued Occupancy Policy effective 10/1/16 written by Lake County Housing Authority and approved by HUD.

 This plan is referred to as the ACOP.